-As a result of recent legislation, we are now offering all developers the ability to offer an alternative in-app billing system alongside Google Play's for their mobile and tablet users in South Korea.
+As a result of legislation, we offer all developers the ability to offer an alternative billing system alongside Google Play's billing system for their mobile and tablet users in South Korea.
 If a user pays through an alternative billing system, the Google Play service fee will be reduced by 4%.
-Read this blog post and the updated Payments policy for more information.
+For more information, see Payments policy.

-If you don’t want to offer an alternative in-app payment system, you do not need to take any action.
+If you don’t want to offer an alternative billing system, you do not need to take any action.

-If you would like to offer users in South Korea a choice of another in-app payment system in addition to Google Play’s, you must complete these interim steps:
+If you would like to offer users in South Korea a choice of alternative billing system alongside Google Play’s, you must complete the following steps:

 - Follow trust and safety requirements by certifying PCI DSS compliance and giving users a way to report fraudulent transactions.

-If you have any additional questions, you can contact our support team here.
+If you have any additional questions, you can contact our support team.

 Frequently asked questionsWhy are you still requiring Google Play's billing system alongside the developer's?

-Alternative billing systems may not offer the same protections or payment options and features of Google Play's billing system — such as parental controls, family payment methods, subscription management, Google Play gift cards, and Play Points.
+Google Play believes that users should have the choice to use Play’s billing system when they make digital goods purchase from apps installed in Google Play.
+We built Google Play’s billing system to the highest standards for privacy and safety so users can be confident when they make in-app purchases.
+Alternative billing systems also may not offer the same protections or payment options and features of Google Play's billing system, such as parental controls, family payment methods, subscription management, Google Play gift cards, and Play Points.

-Alternative in-app billing systems can be used for in-app purchases and subscriptions sold to mobile and tablet users.
-Please refer to the updated Payments policy for more information.
+Alternative billing systems can be used for in-app purchases and subscriptions sold to mobile and tablet users.
+For more information, see updated Payments policy.

 The service fee is calculated based on the paid transactions from mobile and tablet users in South Korea.
 You will receive an invoice with a due date and payment instructions.

-In the short term, developers will need to manually self-report the amount of paid transactions once a month by the 5th business day of the month.
+Until August 2, 2023, you can continue to manually self-report the transactions if you have not yet integrated with the alternative billing APIs.
+In this case, you are required to self-report the amount of paid transactions once a month by the 5th business day of the month.
 For example, the report for the transactions made in December 2021 will be due January 7, 2022.
-In 2022, APIs will be available to more seamlessly handle and report transactions made using other billing systems.

-Yes, Google Play does allow developers to linkout within their apps, to present web-based payments as an alternative payment method for mobile and tablet users in South Korea.
-Like other alternative payment methods, these would be subject to the requirements for integrating an alternative in-app billing system that we list on this page.
+Yes, Google Play does allow developers to link out within their apps, to present web-based payments as an alternative payment method for mobile and tablet users in South Korea.
+Like other alternative payment methods, these would be subject to the requirements for integrating an alternative billing system that we list on this page.